 Localities are at different stages of deployment depending on local priorities and readiness.
 Innovations include projects that have been determined by the GM system or nationally via projects that all AHSNs are required to adopt and spread.

 HInM also operates the Greater Manchester and Eastern Cheshire Patient Safety Collaborative across GM, which provides clinical staff with training and expertise to reduce the risk of harm to patients, with a focus on maternity and neonatal care and the deteriorating patient.

-HInM has a thriving programme of research activities across the six domains of research excellence – cancer, cardiovascular disease, inflammation and repair, women and children, mental health, and population health, and since 2014 has invested over £3.5m in the domain research projects.
+As part of HInM, the Manchester Academic Health Science Centre (MAHSC) has a thriving programme of research activities across six domains of research excellence – cancer, cardiovascular disease, inflammation and repair, women and children, mental health and neuroscience.
+Since 2014, we have invested over £3.5m in the domain research projects.

-This activity is being further supported through the development of strategic partnerships with the University of Salford, University of Bolton and Manchester Metropolitan University and the University of Manchester.
+This activity is being further supported through the development of strategic partnerships with the University of Salford, University of Bolton, Manchester Metropolitan University and the University of Manchester.

 The emergent GM industrial strategy focuses on supporting growth in high value sectors or assets that have the potential to be world-leading and globally distinctive.
 One of these is ‘health innovation’, building on GM’s strengths in life sciences, medical technology/devices, health services and devolution, which is a primary function of HInM.

 HInM oversees the GM strategic partnerships with the Association of the British Pharmaceutical Industry (ABPI) and the Association of the British HealthTech Industries (ABHI) to develop a strong pipeline of industry-led innovations.

 HInM also operates an Innovation Nexus and support programme for SMEs to develop and embed new innovative products and solutions.